How Do I Schedule a COVID-19 Vaccine Appointment?

 Which vaccine will I get?
 Can I choose?

-The FDA has authorized three COVID-19 vaccines manufactured by Pfizer, Moderna and Johnson & Johnson.
 The Pfizer and Moderna vaccines are given in two doses, while the Johnson & Johnson vaccine is given in one dose.
-The vaccines aren’t interchangeable – so if you get the Pfizer or Moderna vaccine, you must get both doses from the same manufacturer.

 If I’m getting the Pfizer or Moderna vaccines, when and how will my second dose be scheduled?